-In my academic life, I am Postdoctoral Researcher on Smart City and Communities at the Institute of Law, Politics and Development & Institute of Management of the Sant’Anna School of Advanced Studies, Pisa (Italy), and research affiliate at the Centre for Sustainable Development – CDO @ Ghent University where I conducted an EU Marie-Curie project titled “Crowdsourcing Urban Sustainability Governance.
+In my academic life, I am Postdoctoral Researcher on Smart City and Communities at the Institute of Law, Politics and Development & Institute of Management of the Sant’Anna School of Advanced Studies, Pisa (Italy), adjunct professor in Geography at the University of Bergamo and research affiliate at the Centre for Sustainable Development – CDO @ Ghent University where I conducted an EU Marie-Curie project titled “Crowdsourcing Urban Sustainability Governance.
 Exploring innovative governance models for addressing urban sustainability through ICT-people interaction”, from 2017 to 2019.

 My research interests lie at the junction of the two macro areas of Science, Society & Technology studies and Space, Society & the Environment.
 I’m interested in innovative modes of geographical production, planning and governance performed by heterogeneous, multilayered and multiscalar networks, most notably how these networks assemble and negotiate socio-environmental issues, and how the material and semiotic implications of their agency is brought to the public fore.